-An applicant tracking system (ATS) is a recruiting tool that helps hiring managers and corporate recruiters sort through hundreds of applicant resumes to find the top qualified candidates.
-It does so by storing, ranking, and scoring resumes based on keywords, relevant job titles, formatting, and other factors, depending on the system.
+Applicant tracking systems (ATS)are recruiting tools that help hiring managers and corporate recruiters.
+ATSs help by sorting through hundreds of applicant resumes to find the top qualified candidates.
+This includes storing, ranking, and scoring resumes based on keywords, relevant job titles, formatting, and other factors.

-In order to understand how an applicant tracking system works, it’s helpful to know what an ATS is and why so many companies rely heavily on them.
+In order to understand how an applicant tracking system works, it’s helpful to know what ATS software is.
 Applicant tracking systems are a form of software used by HR departments to simplify the hiring process.
 They are programmed and equipped to pre-screen candidates before their resumes ever make it to a corporate recruiter.
 These systems can handle thousands of resumes, sort through and organize them, and bring the best and brightest to the top of the list of people to interview.

 Allow us to match you with the right ATS software for your company.
 Try it here.

 Job search engines have made it easier than ever to submit a resume to a company.
 Some websites allow applicants to apply in as little as one click!
-Oftentimes, this simplistic application process elicits dozens to hundreds of applications, many of which come from people who are just trying to meet an application quota for unemployment benefits or who are applying “just to see” and aren’t actually a fit.
-Inc.com reported that last year, the average corporate job opening received 250 applications, of which only four to six were offered an interview.
+Oftentimes, this simplistic application process elicits dozens to hundreds of applications.
+Many of these applications come from people who are just trying to meet an application quota for unemployment benefits or who are applying “just to see” and aren’t actually a fit.
+Inc.com reported that last year, the average corporate job opening received 250 applications.
+Of those, only four to six were offered an interview.

 When a job listing is posted online, it’s easy for recruiters to be overwhelmed by the number of applications submitted.
 Hiring managers may not have the time or the means to look over each one, especially considering how many unqualified candidates must first be weeded out before they can even begin to stack the competitive resumes against each other.
 An ATS narrows down the applicant pool by instantly eliminating the obviously under-qualified candidates.